-Source: Tourism Research Australia
+Source: Tourism Research Australia.

 Interstate tourists are also an important tourism market for Queensland and have traditionally contributed more to Queensland economic activity than international tourism.
-In 2017-18 (latest data available), Queensland's interstate tourism gross value added ("GVA") was the second highest of all states, at A\$3.4 billion, slightly behind New South Wales (A\$3.6 billion).
+In 2020-21 (latest available), Queensland's interstate tourism gross value added ("GVA") was the largest of all states, at A\$1.83 billion, slightly ahead of New South Wales (A\$1.79 billion) which was more impacted by COVID-19 related lockdowns.
+In pre-COVID 2018-19, Queenland's interstate tourism GVA was the second largest (A\$3.35 billion), slightly behind New South Wales (A\$3.39 billion).